 We think that it would be most logical to look at the threats and link their activities with the time to identify the period at which the attack commitment is planned.
 The chances to explore the vulnerabilities depend on the attacker's skills and creativity.
 They are also predetermined by the mistakes made during the development.
-Frequently, it is almost impossible to predict all these parameters [17].
+Frequently, it is almost impossible to predict all these parameters [35].
 It is also impossible to ensure 100% protection of the system from cyberattacks.

-As discussed in chapter 2.4, the attack is always splitted in stages.
+As discussed in chapter 2.4, the attack is always split in stages.
 Each of the stages requires a certain time for implementation.
-The consideration of this time is important for predicting the next stage of the attack.
-The attack commitment stages are presented in Figure 5.
+The consideration of this time is important for predicting the next stage of an attack.
+The attack commitment stages are presented in Figure 6.
 The establishment of an attack pattern in the logs at the Reconnaissance stage would help to save more time for the preparation of response measures.

-Figure 5.
+Figure 6.
 Cyberattack prediction stages

 Each threat is preconditioned by certain motivation, budget and knowledge level.
 The speed of transition from the previous stage to the next one will depend on these parameters.
-To predict an attack, one must check the following attack stages: Reconnaissance 2.3.1, Scanning 2.3.2, Weaponization 2.3.3.
+To predict an attack, one must check the following attack stages: Reconnaissance 2.4.1, Scanning 2.4.2, Weaponization 2.4.3.
 The subsequent stages of attacks are viewed as the stages that do not need to be predicted.
 One only has to ensure an effective response to the information security incident which took place.

-Let us rewrite formula Erreur !
-Source du renvoi introuvable. taking into account the fixed stage of the attack in the log for the attack time of prediction:
+Let us rewrite Formula (2) taking into account the fixed stage of the attack in the log for the attack time of prediction: